 The Club also hosts an annual banquet and sponsors a scholarship in the department.

-For more information about the Agribusiness Club please email the Club directly at firstname.lastname@example.org.
+For more information about the Agribusiness Club and their adjustments due to COVID-19, please email the Club directly at email@example.com.

 The NAMA Team participates in a national marketing competition sponsored by The National Agri-Marketing Association.

 Students interested in the NAMA team enroll in AEDE 5500: Agribusiness and Applied Economics Project Experience during the autumn semester.
 Contact Kassie Kurzhals for more information.